Day Old Black Sumatra Baby Chicks

 Colors: Black Sumatras are a consistent, dark, greenish color.
 Their plumage is lustrous and stunning.
 Black Sumatras have yellow skin, while their comb, face, wattles, beak, and earlobes are a dark purple to black color.
 Toes and shanks are black to dark willow and the bottom of their feet are yellow.

-ALBC Status: Sumatras are listed in the Critical category by the ALBC.
+Livestock Conservancy Status: Sumatras are listed in the Critical category.
 This means that there are fewer than 500 breeding birds in the US, and 5 or fewer breeding flocks.
 Much work needs to bring this ancient and beautiful breed back to healthy population levels.

 Body Type: The Sumatra is small, but has great command due to its impressive carriage and long, regal-looking feathering.